Librem: Librem Key

-Announced on 20 September 2018, the Librem Key is a hardware USB security token with multiple features, including integration with a tamper-evident Heads BIOS, that ensures a Librem laptop Basic Input/Output System (BIOS) was not maliciously altered since the last laptop launch.
-Also a one-time password storage with 3x HMAC-based One-time Password algorithm (HOTP) (RFC 4226) and 15 x Time-based One-time Password algorithm (TOTP) (RFC 6238) and an integrated password manager (16 entries), 40 kbit/s true random number generator, and a tamper-resistant smart card.
-The key supports type A USB 2.0, has dimensions of 48 x 19 x 7 mm, and weights 6 g.
+Announced on 20 September 2018, the Librem Key is a hardware USB security token with multiple features, including integration with a tamper-evident Heads BIOS, which ensures that the Librem laptop Basic Input/Output System (BIOS) was not maliciously altered since the last laptop launch.
+The Librem Key also features one-time password storage with 3x HMAC-based One-time Password algorithm (HOTP) (RFC 4226) and 15 x Time-based One-time Password algorithm (TOTP) (RFC 6238) and an integrated password manager (16 entries), 40 kbit/s true random number generator, and a tamper-resistant smart card.
+The key supports type A USB 2.0, has dimensions of 48 x 19 x 7 mm, and weighs 6 g.

 Operating system

-Initially planning to preload its Librem laptops with the Trisquel operating system, Purism eventually moved off the Trisquel platform to rebase onto Debian for the 2.0 release of its PureOS Linux operating system.
+Initially planning to preload its Librem laptops with the Trisquel operating system, Purism eventually moved off the Trisquel platform to Debian for the 2.0 release of its PureOS Linux operating system.
 As an alternative to PureOS, Librem laptops are purchasable with Qubes OS preinstalled.
-In December 2017 the Free Software Foundation added PureOS to its list of endorsed GNU/Linux distributions.
+In December 2017, the Free Software Foundation added PureOS to its list of endorsed GNU/Linux distributions.

 BIOS

 In 2015, Purism began research to port the Librem 13 to coreboot but the effort was initially stalled.
 By the end of the year, a coreboot developer completed an initial port of the Librem 13 and submitted it for review.
 In December 2016, hardware enablement developer Youness Alaoui joined Purism and was tasked to complete the coreboot port for the original Librem 13 and prepare a port for the second revision of the device.
 Since summer 2017, new Librem laptops are shipped with coreboot as their standard BIOS, and updates are available for all older models.

-Purism calls a collection of below mentioned six components, involved in the boot process, as PureBoot:
+Purism calls a collection of these six components, involved in the boot process, as PureBoot: